notqmail/notqmail.org/notqmail-1.07.md

     # gnutar -C / --no-overwrite-dir -xzf notqmail-1.07.tar.gz

-Create users and groups with the names to match the build.
+Create users and groups with names to match the build.
 Then set permissions on installed files:

     # ./instchown

+Like traditional qmail installs, staged installations may be checked with `./instcheck`.